matthew-brett/teaching/_sources/fourier_no_ei.txt

 ============================

 You will not need heavy math to follow this page.
-If you don't remember the following concepts you might want to brush up on them.
+If you don't remember the following concepts you might want to brush upcos on them.
 There are also links to proofs and explanations for these ideas in the page as we go along: